sinch/docs/docs/conversation/conversation-callbacks.md

 2. The message is successfully dispatched to an underlying channel.
 It has status `QUEUED_ON_CHANNEL`.
 3. A delivery report is sent from the underlying channel detailing the delivery status on the channel.
 Depending on the channel response and the processing state of the message the message is transitioned to one of following states:

     3.1 `DELIVERED` - the channel delivery report indicated the message has reached the end user.
-Some channels can later sent new delivery report with status `READ`.
+Some channels can later send new delivery report with status `READ`.

     3.2 `READ` - the channel delivery report indicated the message was seen or read by the end user.
 This is a terminal state.
 There cannot be more state changes after the message is in `READ` state.
 Some channel will omit sending `DELIVERED` when the message is seen immediately by the user.
 In such cases the `DELIVERED` status is implicit.